No. 4 TCU finishes undefeated regular season with 62-14 rout

 Iowa State (4-8, 1-8) had given up 16.5 points a game, the most being 31 and with only two teams scoring more than 24.

+“Hats off to TCU.
+I mean, quite honestly, one of the best teams we’ve played in the last five, six years,” Iowa State coach Matt Campbell said.
+“Just a complete team.”

-The Frogs led 24-0 at the end of the first quarter on Millard Bradford’s 36-yard interception return for their first defensive touchdown this season.
+The Frogs, who hadn’t won a game by more than 10 points since its Big 12 opener Oct.1, led 24-0 at the end of the first quarter on Millard Bradford’s 36-yard interception return for their first defensive touchdown this season.
 Josh Newton added another one with his 57-yard pick and score after halftime.

+“It’s good to finally kind of play a game like that.
+It’s been a while,” Dykes said.
+“So it’s been kind of nip and tuck.”

 It was the most-lopsided loss for Iowa State since 55-3 in the regular-season finale at TCU in 2014, the inaugural season for the four-team playoff and when there was no Big 12 title game.